SWDKaushal/DEI-Analysis/README.md

 - "People from all backgrounds and with a range of identities have equitable opportunities to advance their careers at COMPANY": p = 0.02607
-According to these results there is an indication that some employees with certain backgrounds feel that company doesn't value diversity, the leadership does not fully understand the importance of diversity thus resulting in preferential treatment to some.
+According to these results, there is an indication that some employees with certain backgrounds feel that the company doesn't value diversity, the leadership does not fully understand the importance of diversity thus resulting in preferential treatment to some.
-5. Many employees do not feel comfortable sharing all parts of their identity including their Sexual Identities, Ethnicity and gender
+5. Many employees do not feel comfortable sharing all parts of their identity including their Sexual Identity, Ethnicity and gender